-The closest public use airports to the Proposed Project are the Siskiyou County Airport (located approximately 48 miles east), Montague-Yreka Municipal Airport (located approximately 44 miles east), Scott Valley Airport (located approximately 31 miles east), and Happy Camp Airport (located approximately 1.5 north of the Proposed Project area).
-There are also two privately owned airports, both approximately 35 miles east of the Proposed Project area: Round Mountain Airport and Lefko Airport, and two public airports operated by Del Norte County to the west: Andy McBeth Airport, about 25 miles from the Proposed Project area, and Ward Field, about 30 miles from the Proposed Project area.
+The closest public use airports to the Proposed Project are the Siskiyou County Airport (located approximately 48 miles east), Montague-Yreka Municipal Airport (located approximately 44 miles east), Scott Valley Airport (located approximately 31 miles east), and Happy Camp Airport (located approximately 1.5 north of the Project area).
+There are also two privately owned airports, both approximately 35 miles east of the Project area: Round Mountain Airport and Lefko Airport, and two public airports operated by Del Norte County to the west: Andy McBeth Airport, about 25 miles from the Project area.